thephpleague/flysystem/v2/usage/directory-listings.md

 The directory listings use generators to provide an efficient delivery mechanism for storage items within the filesystems.
 This comes with one caveat; listings are a "read-once" response.
-Unlike arrays, when a generator has yielded all if its response the items are gone.
+Unlike arrays, when a generator has yielded all of its response the items are gone.

 ## Filtering listing items